How to appeal your BCBS Federal Employee Program (FEP) prior authorization denial

 Appeal levels: Internal reconsideration by BCBS FEP, then administrative appeal to OPM, then federal district court under FEHBA.

-Timing: Internal reconsideration: typically within 6 months of denial.
+Carrier timing: Internal reconsideration: typically within 6 months of denial.
 OPM appeal: within 90 days of final internal denial.
 Carrier response timeframes mirror ACA standards (30 days standard, 72 hours urgent).

 What we know about BCBS Federal Employee Program (FEP): FEP appeals require precise citation to the year-specific FEHB brochure.
 We pull the exact brochure provisions in force on the date of service and brief OPM accordingly.